Correction of plasma TAC for metabolites

-The population average fraction curve can be fitted to a function, for example to the “Hill-type” or exponential functions, if there were only few samples or if the fraction curve must be extrapolated.
+The population average fraction curve can be fitted to a function, for example to the “Hill-type” or power or exponential functions, if there were only few samples or if the fraction curve must be extrapolated.
 In the fitting, use the weights that were written in the mean fraction curve.

 - Fractions of authentic tracer in plasma